simplex-chat/simplex-chat/simplex-messaging.md

 unsubscribed = %s"END"
 ```

-No further messages should be delivered to unsubscribed connection.
+No further messages should be delivered to unsubscribed transport connection.

 #### Error responses